huttadam/API-Webserver-Travel-Plan/README.md

 In summary, the solving of this problem can save users a lot of time and exhaustion when travelling as well as act as a community sounding board for traveller and tourists to organize travel information and gather travel information, which ultimately leads to a better travel experience.

- ### R3 - Why have you chosen your database system.
-What are the drawbacks compared to others?
+ ### R3 - Why have you chosen your database system, What are the drawbacks compared to others?

 Databases are an essential feature for API webservers and the storing and management of data needs to be a process that is functional, flexible and tailored to my skill level.
 For my API travel planners database system I have selected PostgreSQL, which is a well-known,scalable, open-source and reputable database program which is utlized on a wide-range of applications throughout the I.T industry.
 Some reasons for my choice as follows